proddata/crate/docs/interfaces/postgres.rst

 Text search functions and operators
 -----------------------------------

-The functions and operators provided by PostgreSQL for full-text search (see `PostgreSQL Fulltext Search`_) are not compatible with those provided by CrateDB.
+The functions and :ref:`operators <glossary-operator>` provided by PostgreSQL for full-text search (see `PostgreSQL Fulltext Search`_) are not compatible with those provided by CrateDB.
 For more information about the built-in full-text search in CrateDB refer to :ref:`sql_dql_fulltext_search`.

 If you are missing features, functions or dialect improvements and have a great use case for it, let us know on `Github`_.
 We're always improving and extending